Blockchainforcommons/nila-id/README.md

 Origin Credentials are not stored locally in this version of nila-id.
 Even though a credential schema has a expiration date.
 Credentials are generated for one-time proof.

 Storage Credentials are not stored locally in this version of nila-id.
 Storage credentials will be stored on-chain in future versions, as branches in a storage merkle tree.

-## Limitations for prod stage

-* As the Nila-sensing-network (formally chitta) is not available on Polygon, we are not able to create production-ready origin certificates.

-* It is impossible for now to verify multiple queries at once, this makes the UX very complex and cumbersome.

-* The JS-SDK Polygon ID documentation is incomplete and unclear.
-It uses different naming between examples, tutorials and documentation.
-It does not explain each function.

-* The UX provides a lot of QR codes to the user.
-It is likely he will get confused, in next version, the use of shorturls might be an improvement over qr images.

 ## How to initialize the chatbot:
 1. Get an account at Twilio